Implementation standards

 Governance

-• Requests assessed for risk and scope impact
+• Requests reviewed for risk and scope impact

 • Versioned updates where appropriate